Menu Close

 Climate change anxiety

-What can I do to improve my mental health through the environment and nature?
+What can I do to improve my mental health through nature?

 So, you know the factors that can affect your mental health, but what can you do to take advantage of the environment on your mental health?
 Here are some things you can do: